GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: INTRODUCTION

-In this letter, we propose a novel denoising-based driver assistance method, namely GoonDAE, to enable stable teleoperated off-road driving.
-An overview of GoonDAE is illustrated in Fig. \ref{fig:model}.
-GoonDAE solves the problem of unskilled users failing to teleoperate a platform properly in off-road situations in which autonomous driving struggles.
-We introduce a denoising autoencoder (DAE)\cite{vincent2008extracting} to assist CI by denoising.
-DAE is a self-supervised neural network that has been widely used for denoising noisy images and audios\cite{deng2014autoencoder, huang2021reduced} and detecting anomalies in data \cite{park2018multimodal, sakurada2014anomaly}; however, this method has not been used for assisting CI.
-To apply this denoising technique to CI, we introduce the noisy-driving assumption that an unskilled driver CI is the same as a skilled driver CI with noise.
-With the assumption, GoonDAE constructs a skilled driver CI from an unskilled driver CI by denoising, and assists driving with the constructed CI.
+In this letter, we propose GoonDAE, a novel denoising-based real-time driver assistance method that enables stable teleoperated off-road driving.
+Fig. \ref{fig:model}. illustrates an overview of GoonDAE.
+GoonDAE overcomes the problem of unskilled drivers failing to teleoperate a platform properly in off-road environments in which autonomous driving struggles.
+Denoising autoencoder (DAE) \cite{vincent2008extracting} is a self-supervised neural network that has been employed extensively for denoising noisy images and audios \cite{deng2014autoencoder, huang2021reduced} and detecting anomalies in data \cite{park2018multimodal, sakurada2014anomaly}; however, this method has not been applied to assisting {control input}.
+To apply denoising approach to {control input}, we assume that an unskilled driver {control input} is equivalent to a skilled driver {control input} with noise.
+GoonDAE constructs an assisted {control input} that emulates a skilled driver from an unskilled driver {control input} by denoising based on the noisy-driving assumption and assists driving with the constructed {control input}.
 Experimental results revealed that the proposed assistance method considerably enhanced driving performance in terms of driving stability.
-The platform was stabilized in terms of speed, lateral position, and crashes with the assistance in off-road environments where teleoperation and autonomous driving typically fail.
+In particular, the platform was stabilized in terms of speed, lateral position, and collisions with the assistance of GoonDAE in off-road environments where teleoperation and autonomous driving are generally unreliable.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a real-time end-to-end assistance method, GoonDAE, for teleoperated driving in an off-road environment using self-supervised learning. \item We pioneer a denoising autoencoder for driver assistance.
-We introduce a noisy-driving assumption for the proposed denoising technique. \item The proposed system considerably improves driving performance of unskilled drivers in terms of driving stability. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We present a real-time, end-to-end driver assistance method, GoonDAE, for teleoperated driving in an off-road environment utilizing self-supervised learning. \item We propose a novel driver assistance approach based on a denoising autoencoder and the noisy-driving assumption.
+To the best of our knowledge, this is the first work introducing denoising to driver assistance. \item Our experiments demonstrate quantitatively that the proposed system considerably improves the driving performance of unskilled drivers in terms of driving stability. \end{itemize}